tubaarif-dev/deloitte-data-analytics-job-simulation/README.md

 | -20 to -11 and 11 to 20 | Unfair |
 | Less than -20 or greater than 20 | Highly Discriminative |

----

-## Excel Solution
+### Excel Solution

-A formula was used to automatically classify every equality score into its appropriate category based on the business rules provided.
+A formula was used to automatically classify every equality score into its appropriate category based on the provided business rules.

 This ensured consistent classification across the dataset while reducing manual effort.

----

-## Outcome
+### Outcome

 The completed worksheet successfully classified all employee equality scores into their respective categories, supporting future reporting and analysis of potential pay inequality across different factories and job roles.

 ---

-# Key Results
+## Key Results

 - Created an interactive Tableau dashboard for operational analysis.
 - Identified the manufacturing location with the highest downtime.